dpo007/Make-HipHopBeat/README.md

 - **Backbeat on 2 & 4**, with hats running steady (plus occasional extra 16ths).
 - **Micro‑variation** maps per 16‑step block to avoid robotic repetition.
 - **Panning discipline**: kick/bass center, hats and shakers split, claps slightly alternating, subtle Haas width.
+- **Beat-aligned seamless loops**: Cross-correlation finds the best loop point, snaps to beat grid, then applies zero-crossing and equal-power crossfade.
 - **Gentle bus saturation** then **normalize** for consistent loudness without crushing the transients.

 ---

 ## 🛠️ Troubleshooting
 - **No sound?** Make sure your Windows audio device is set and not in exclusive use.
-Try saving `-OutPath .\test.wav` and play it in a media player.
+Try saving with `-OutputFolder .` and play the generated WAV in a media player.
 - **Execution policy blocks it?** Run `Unblock-File` or start the shell with a policy that allows local scripts.
+- **Invalid folder error?** The `-OutputFolder` parameter validates that the folder exists and is a directory.
+Create the folder first or omit the parameter to use the temp folder.
 - **Glitches on playback?** Rendering is offline (clean), but playback uses `System.Media.SoundPlayer`.
 If it stutters, just open the WAV in your DAW/player.
+- **Don't want seamless loops?** Use `-DontMakeSeamless` to get the original non-looping behavior.

 ---